afaraone/CV/README.md

 - Living and working in China

 I learned enough Mandarin to study abroad after a year of study.
-I adapted to the challenge of living abroad, and attending classes taught solely in Mandarin
+I adapted to the challenge of living abroad, and attending classes taught solely in Mandarin.

+#### Analytical Skills
+ - Masters in Linguistics

+I have a strong methodical approach to problems.
+This is demonstrated by my academic background, which required logical reasoning and academic rigour.
+Im my Masters, I further developed my analytical skills by applying statistical methods to my research.

+#### Organized

+ - As a teacher I designed courses in Academic English and Linguistics.
+This required organisation, working with colleagues and being methodical.

+ - I followed Agile principes throughout whilst working on group projects at Makers.

 ## Projects
 For a complete list, click [here](https://github.com/afaraone)